erwidman/chrome-based-voice-recognition-api/readme.md

 >An API used to hijacks chrome webkitSpeechRecognition for non web applications.

 ## Description
 This API intends to create a binding to Chrome SpeechRecognition API for native node processes outside web environments.
-Using Chrome's voice recognition as opposed to a paid cloud service offers an inexpensive, easy to install, fast alternative for small projects that don't justify the hassel of setting up a cloud service.
+The use of Chrome's voice recognition as opposed to a paid cloud service offers an inexpensive, easy to install, fast alternative for small projects that don't justify the hassle of setting up a cloud service.

 ## Caveats
-The original concept of the project involved a headless chrome instance, however due to a number of issues - it does not seem reasonable to accomplish headless as it requires hacking around in the chromium source code.
+The original concept involved a headless chrome instance, however due to a number of issues - it does not seem reasonable to accomplish headless as it will require hacking around the chromium source code.
 In the meantime, the API simply opens a small chrome window.

 In order for the API to operate one of the follow must be a valid environment variable pointing to the chrome executable: